vinaykukke/with-data-processing/README.md

 # Code

 I want to touch on 2 methods specifically `addAppToHosts` and `removeAppFromHosts`.
-I was not 100% sure what was the objective of the task, I couldn't completely understand it.
-It mentions in the test

 > **These methods should
 > update the list of applications with higher Apdex whenever any of these methods is called**